Best daily deals

 By

-The Apple AirPods is everywhere, but that doesn’t mean we Android users should opt for them.
+Apple AirPods are everywhere, but that doesn’t mean we Android users should opt for them.
 Rather, the AirPods (3rd generation) and AirPods Pro (2nd Generation) are incomplete when used with Android phones.
-While the eponymous earbuds perform well enough on iPhones, the missing features and potential performance wonkery just doesn’t cut it for Android devices.
+While the eponymous earbuds perform well enough on iPhones, the missing features and potential performance woes just don’t cut it for Android devices.
 You’re better off saving your money.

-Editor’s note: this article was updated on September 5, 2023, with clarified language.
+Editor’s note: this article was updated on July 2, 2024, to add an FAQ section.

 AirPods lose a lot of features on Android

-The main problem here is missing features, because the main reason anyone buys AirPods of any flavor is the extras that come with the earphones.
-Because Android phones don’t have the requisite hardware to properly make use of the H1 or H2 chip in the AirPods themselves, there’s a number of issues it causes.
+The main problem here is missing features because the main reason anyone buys AirPods of any flavor is the extras that come with the earphones.
+Because Android phones don’t have the requisite hardware to properly make use of the H1 or H2 chip in the AirPods themselves, there are a number of issues it causes.
 Unfortunately, you need an iPhone to get access to all of the functions baked into the earbuds, so Android users will have to live without:

 1. Spatial audio